get-convex/convex-helpers/packages/convex-helpers/README.md

     paginationOpts: paginationOptsValidator,
   },
   handler: async (ctx, { authors, paginationOpts }) => {
-    // This is an array of streams, where each stream is messages by a single
+    // This is an array of streams, where each stream consists of messages by a
-    // author.
+    // single author.
     const authorStreams = authors.map((author) =>
       stream(ctx.db, schema)
         .query("messages")